pantheon-systems/documentation/source/content/custom-certificates.md

 1. [Add the domain to your environment](/domains#add-a-custom-domain)

-   If you are be presented with the option to **Verify your domain to provision HTTPS**.
-Skip the verification by clicking **Skip to updating DNS**.
+   If you are be presented with the option to **Verify your domain to provision HTTPS**, skip the verification by clicking **Skip to updating DNS**.

 1. Once the certificate is in place, you will see under **Details** for your domain(s) the following: